MercuryTechnologies/ghciwatch/tests/README.md

 seconds for a log message, but the message appears after 1 second, we'll consume that log message and move on.
 Longer timeouts only make _failing_ tests slower.

+### `$TIMEOUT_MULT`

+The `$TIMEOUT_MULT` environment variable is a way to adjust the timeouts dynamically; our CI runners tend to be slower than our developer workstations, for example.

+The more tests you'd like to run at once, the slower they get.
+The default timeouts are fine when I'm running tests at `-j 16`, but at `-j 64` they fail frequently, just because all the underlying operations have a harder time contending for resources.

+Therefore, you can run something like `TIMEOUT_MULT=2 cargo nextest run --test-threads 64` to give your tests a little more wiggle room without changing hard-coded defaults or resorting to retries.